Alloy Artifacts

 KTC was founded in 1950 as a maker of automotive and industrial service tools and is probably the best known Japanese tool company.
 The company has provided extensive contract production for a number of companies and is often not shy about "signing" its work with its trademark KTC-Oval logo.
 For example, KTC supplied open-end and combination wrenches to the Fuller Tool Company for many years, and the wrenches were stamped with the KTC-Oval logo.

-The first tool to consider is the Sears 30852 "BF" Heavy-Duty Pipe Wrench, which can easily be identified as KTC production by the KTC-Oval logo forged into the moveable jaw, along with the "BF" code.
+The first tool to consider is the Sears 30852 "BF" Heavy-Duty Pipe Wrench, which can easily be identified as KTC production by the KTC-Oval logo forged into the movable jaw, along with the "BF" code.

 The next group of tools identified as KTC production are Craftsman combination wrenches marked with the "BF" code, an example of which can be seen as the Craftsman "BF" 5/8 Combination Wrench.
 The strongest evidence here comes from KTC, which has Craftsman combination wrenches on display in its tool museum as an example of contract ("OEM") production.
 It also notes in a published history that combination wrench production for Craftsman began in 1969.